Pareutropius debauwi

-Pareutropius debauwi is a species that belong to the Order Actinopterygii, ray-finned fished, and can be placed in the Schilbeidae family, Schilbid catfishes.
+Pareutropius debauwi is a species that belong to the Order Actinopterygii, ray-finned fishes, and can be placed in the Schilbeidae family, Schilbid catfishes.
 This family includes 9 genera and 46 species.
 The common name for Pareutropius debauwi is the African glass catfish.

 Etymology & Taxonomic History

-The name of the genus is derived from the Greek words par, eu, and tropis, which respectively translate to “beside or near”, “well”, and “keel”.
+The name of the genus is derived from the Greek words par, eu, and tropis, which respectively translate to "beside or near", "well", and "keel".
 This is in reference to the families compressed body form.
-The species name is derived from the Latin work vittatus, which loosely translates to “covered with stripes.”
+The species name is derived from the Latin work vittatus, which loosely translates to "covered with stripes".
 This refers to the color and pattern found on this species.

 Physical Description

 Pareutropius debauwi are silver in color.
 A single dorsal spine is present with up to six total dorsal soft rays.
 Seven to eight branchiostegal rays are present on one side of the head.
 A single pair of mandibular barbels are present.
 A single mid-lateral band is present across the body.
 No dark spots on caudal fin lobes but band continues onto caudal fin.
 The base of the anal fin is marked by a small, dark line.